dwagnerava/spo-auth-setup/README.md

 5. If using certificate auth:
 - Go to `Certificates & secrets` -> `Certificates`
 - Upload the generated `.cer` file
-6. If using secret auth instead:
-- Create a client secret and save its value

 ## 4) Grant site-level app access in SharePoint (if required)